Jethalal1234/NemO-Privacy-Policy/privacy-policy.md

 Stored Data may be removed by either removing the bot from a Server, through the means of kicking or banning it, or by requesting the removal of the data through E-Mail.
 We reserve the right to ask for verification of Ownership of the Server, if removal was requested through E-Mail to prevent any possible abuse.
 This means that only the Server owner may ask for the removal of data from their Server through E-Mail.
-E-Mail requests should go towards abhijoshi2k@gmail.com or baalkrshna@gmail.com.
+E-Mail requests should go towards praharjokhakar@gmail.com

 ### Limitations